-We have seen reviews on line and most mention Outer Shell, Inner Lining, & Strapping System… BUT Good safe helmets really should have 3 Layers of protection and a secure strapping system here is how we break it down.
+We have seen reviews online and most mention Outer Shell, Inner Lining, & Strapping System… BUT a good safe helmet really should have 3 Layers of protection and a secure strapping system.

-Outer Shell, Role: To displace/share impact along entire shell reducing shock of impact to head in one single location.
+Outer Shell: To displace/share impact along entire shell reducing shock of impact to head in one single location.
 Can be Plastic or a Composite Shell, either works.

-Inner Shell, Role: To further displace/share impact along entire shell reducing shock of impact to head in one single location.
+Inner Shell: To further displace/share impact along entire shell reducing shock of impact to head in one single location.
 Can be a hard foam (similar in look but not entirely in structure to bike helmet foam) or it can be another plastic shell which is foamed out within.
-Mini-cell foam is not a prefered inner shell liner, in that it doesn’t displace/share the impact through out the shell it tends to pinpoint impact.
+Mini-cell foam is not a prefered inner shell liner because it doesn’t displace/share the impact through out the shell.
+Instead, it tends to pinpoint impact.

-Inner Fitting/Lining Role: to get the best possible fit on the head, this is the part that you need to customize so that it is tailored to YOU.
+Inner Fitting/Lining: To get the best possible fit on the head, this is the part that you need to customize so that it is tailored to YOU.
 The better fitting the helmet the better protection you will have.

-Strapping System, Role: To keep the helmet in place securly forward enough so that your frontal lobe is never exposed.
+Strapping System: To keep the helmet in place securly forward enough so that your frontal lobe is never exposed.
 Just far enough back so you can see paddling & swimming.
 Securely around the neck so that it doesn’t come off under the chin.

 Design features to consider: